Wednesday, 12 February 2025

 And make the sacrifice complete

-Impossible! – too hard a burden to lay on our shoulders, simply piling guilt on guilt until following Jesus becomes a miserable burden, a Sisyphean task crushing and condemning us.
+Impossible! – too hard a burden to lay on our shoulders, simply piling guilt on guilt until following Jesus becomes a miserable burden, a Sisyphean task, crushing and condemning us.

-He sets before us the purity of the Father's love, revealing the weakness of our own, contaminated as it is by our selfish ego.
+Jesus sets before us the purity of the Father's love, revealing the weakness of our own, contaminated as it is by our selfish ego.
 Gold contaminated with base metal needs refining.

 Dare we ask to be refined?